benjy/circle-cli/README.md

 * See if trigger new build endpoint can help with "latest" feature.
 * Don't require empty config entries for endpoints that don't need any.
+* Update progress to be minutes rather than seconds.
+* Investigate solutions for redrawing errors with Symfony progress bar.
+* Status output after a cancelled during the progress command should highlight the build that was cancelled.
+* Improve output filtering, using $build->toArray() more often.